 Using administrative datasets to track change in the voluntary sector

 This note accompanies a presentation to the Nonprofit Data Virtual Seminar series organised by Alasdair Rutherford at the University of Stirling.
-The slides can be downloaded here and you can listen to the presentation here.

 There’s a group of slides about working out the geographical distribution of third sector activity, because most often the geographical data we have simply refers to an administrative office of an organisation.
 The photo shows an old shepherd’s hut maintained by a registered charity in a remote part of Scotland, as an illustration of the reach of a charity, the Mountain Bothies Association, which is located in Scotland but is active throughout most of the upland areas of England and Wales as well.
 I give examples of how charities relate to administrative units which no longer exist, consider the challenges of developing local authority-level indicators, and link the distribution of organisations to data on volunteering.
 This is part of a forthcoming paper in Environment and Planning A during 2019.